DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

 As the name indicates, a client-credentials grant will verify only the credentials of the client, or the app itself.
 A Client credentials grant does not verify user credentials.

 When using the Client credentials grant type, Apigee Edge is the OAuth authorization server.
-Its role is to generate access tokens, validate access tokens, and pass authorized requests for protected resources on to the resource server
+Its role is to generate access tokens, validate access tokens, and proxy authorized requests for protected resources on to the resource server.

 # Pre-requisites